-Many people consider gardening to be a thing of the past.
-Visions of backbreaking labor or dripping sweat may come to mind. few holes for garden plants can improve one's life.
+Many people consider gardening a thing of the past; Visions of backbreaking labor or dripping sweat may come to mind.
+Few holes for garden plants can improve one's life.

-Working in the garden can prove to be therapeutic for those suffering from arthritis, fibromyalgia, depression and a host of other maladies.
+Working in the garden can prove therapeutic for arthritis, fibromyalgia, depression, and a host of other disorders.
 Gardening provides a way to participate in needed exercise without overexerting the muscles.

-This low-impact activity is great for those who suffer joint or muscle pain.
-Additionally, garden work has been proven to be helpful to those with depression, possibly because of the exercise, exposure to sunlight or the simple delight of working with one's hands.
+This low-impact activity is excellent for those who suffer joint or muscle pain.
+Additionally, garden work has been proven to be helpful to those with depression, possibly because of the exercise, exposure to sunlight, or the simple delight of working with one's hands.
 Time spent in the garden can also provide needed relaxation, reducing anxiety and tension.

 Gardening Tips 101

-Following a few simple tips can reduce the amount of work in the garden and provide more enjoyment for those with conditions such as arthritis.
+Following a few simple tips can reduce the amount of work in the garden and provide more enjoyment for arthritis conditions.
 First, pick garden plants that require a low level of maintenance.
-Some plants, such as begonias, require little knowledge of soil or weather conditions and make the perfect beginner's garden plant.
-Hostas are also right flowers for beginners, while basil is an easy and straightforward herb.
+Some plants, such as begonias, require little soil or weather conditions and make the perfect beginner's garden plant; Hostas are also the right flowers for beginners, while basil is a straightforward herb.
 Some strands of roses and tomatoes are also easy to maintain.

 Finally, consider garden goals.
 If a beautiful, tasteful garden is desired, pick luscious flowers and shrubbery.
 If produce is desired, a simple vegetable garden can be the perfect fit and gives the added benefit of yielding tangible, edible results.
 Gardens can be designed both for beauty and produce as well, primarily since some flowers serve to ward off unwanted bugs from some vegetable plants.

-Gardening is soothing and therapeutic for both the average homeowner and those suffering from arthritis, depression or other conditions.
+Gardening is soothing and therapeutic for both the average homeowner and those who have arthritis, depression, or other conditions.

 Starting a garden with the above Gardening Tips 101 section is sure to be just what the doctor ordered.
 Ward away winter blues during the colder months by going through seed catalogs and planning the perfect garden for you and your family.